rumialirome-ship-it/daily-dubai-lottery/README.md

 # Daily Dubai Lottery Application

-This is a full-stack lottery application with a React frontend and an Express.js backend.
+This is a full-stack lottery application with a React frontend and an Express.js backend using a MySQL database.
 This guide provides instructions for deploying the application to a Virtual Private Server (VPS).

 ## Deployment to VPS